Renu Suresh

 Section 115BAC of Income Tax Act

-The new Section 115BAC of the Income-tax Act, 1961 provides that a person, being an individual or an undivided Hindu family (HUF) having income other than income from profession or business, may exercise the option concerning of a previous year to be taxed under the Section 115 BAC along with his/her return of income to be furnished under Section 139(1) of the Income-tax Act for each year.
+Section 115BAC of Income tax Act, 1961 provides that a person, being an individual or an undivided Hindu family (HUF) having income other than income from profession or business, may exercise the option concerning of a previous year to be taxed under the Section 115 BAC along with his/her return of income to be furnished under Section 139(1) of the Income-tax Act for each year.
 The concessional rate provided under section 115 BAC is subject to the condition that the total income needs to be computed without specified exemption or deduction, set off of a loss, and additional depreciation.

 Key Points of the CBDT Clarifications on Section 115BAC

-The Key points of the clarifications issued by CBDT are as follows:
+The Key points of the clarifications issued by CBDT regarding 115BAC of income tax act are as follows:

 • If the Taxpayer is an employee and he has income other than that received from the organization.
 He intends to get a concessional rate under Section 115 BAC should intimate the detector each previous year.